CalebJohn/arg-lisp/README.md

 arg-list is not an implementation of a language (yet).
 It's an imagining of a language that could exist in an alternate universe (one where associative arrays are king).
 This repo contains the parsing code for a stripped down version of the language.

+For a history of alternative syntaxes (and expressions) for lisp, [see here](https://github.com/shaunlebron/history-of-lisp-parens/blob/master/alt-syntax.md).

 ## Fibonacci Sequence
 The below is an example of a recursive Fibonacci sequence generator.
 It uses the brace-less syntax, which is fine in this case because there is no ambiguity.